chriswallenwein/Recent-Trends-in-3D-Computer-Vision-and-Deep-Learning/README.md

-# Proposed method [work in progress]
+# Proposed method
 ## Problem setup [work in progress]
 2-bounce assumption

 What do N^1 and N^2 exactly mean?
 What does one pixel in N^1/N^2 mean?

-As input, the model requires a small number of unconstrained images of the transparent object and the corresponding segmentation masks for all images.
+As input, the model requires a small number of unconstrained images of the transparent object and the corresponding silhouette segmentation masks for all images.
 It also needs the environment map and the index of refraction of the material of the transparent object.
 The approach usually returns good results with just 10 input images, but some more complex shapes might need 12 input images.

 ## Overview [almost done]